Epixu/literal_t/README.md

 ### One template argument to rule them all!

-Are you tired of not being able to set template arguments to string literals?
+Are you tired of not being able to set template arguments to string literals?<br>
-Are you tired of every possible workaround leading to tons of boilerplate and increased build times?
+Are you tired of every possible workaround leading to tons of boilerplate and increased build times?<br>
 Well... today's your lucky day!

 #### Check this out: